 A few aches and pains are a normal occurrence, but what should you do if you have severe, chronic pain that affects your life?
 The truth is there are three different types of pain; fortunately, a pain management specialist can help.
-The specialists at The Headache Pain Center in Cameron County, Texas want to share the facts about how to manage different types of pain.
-They have two convenient office locations in Brownsville, and Harlingen, Texas to help you feel better.
+The specialists at The Optimum Pain and Regenerative Medicine in Cameron County, Texas want to share the facts about how to manage different types of pain.
+They have one convenient office location in Harlingen, Texas to help you feel better.

 One type of pain, known as nociceptive pain, includes conditions like inflammation, sprains, fractures, burns and bruises.
 This type of pain is caused by stimulation of pain receptors known as nociceptors.
 When you have an injury to your body, it will stimulate these receptors, causing nociceptive pain.

 A second type of pain known as neuropathic or nerve pain is caused by improper function or damage to the nervous system.
 Diabetic neuropathy, sciatica or nervous system disorders are examples of neuropathic pain.

 Management of pain includes three approaches or levels which are:

 Level 1, or basic pain therapies which include conservative, non-invasive treatments like rest, diet modification, exercise, physical therapy, anti-inflammatory medication, meditation, stress management, and biofeedback training.